EdsonSMartins/PP4-cheesecake_shop_V2/README.md

 # **Acknowledgements**

-I would like to express my gratitude to my Code Institute mentor Adeye Adegbenga and the CI Tutor team, for guidance and clear advice to build this project.
+I would like to express my gratitude to my Code Institute mentor and the CI Tutor team, for guidance and clear advice to build this project.